The Pharos Lighthouse at Alexandria

 In the simplest terms, the lighthouse was built primarily to produce a supply of fresh water for the new city of Alexandria.
 The water was extracted from the air by the unique mechanisms of its construction and was delivered to the city by a viaduct.
 The basic principle of its operation was to amplify the energy differentials within the atmosphere to create the vortex seen in Nature only as the eye and eyewall at the heart of a cyclone, undoubted the most powerful weather phenomena known to Man.

-This was acchieved using a series of vortex generators and energy storage mediums for the generated vacuum and for hot and cold water.
+The Pharos achieved this using a series of vortex generators and energy storages for the generated vacuum and for hot and cold water.
 To understand how all this was achieved it is necessary to understand some of the subtleties and characteristics of ring vortexes as described in 'How the Weather Works'.
-To top

 The Defining Features of the Pharos Lighthouse.

 The lighthouse was built on the Mediterranean coast c300BC around 50km west of the Nile delta, on the island of Pharos in a shallow lagoon around 1km-2km from the newly established city of Alexandria.
-Although a lengthy navigable canal was dug to connect to the Nile, there can be little doubt the city would have benefited greatly from a reliable supply of truly clean water
+A lengthy navigable canal brought Nile water to the city but it would have been of relatively poor quality.
+The Pharos would have reprocessed it and made it completely clean and pure as well as making the heat storage system more efficient.

-By siting the city on a shallow lagoon and channelling in nominally fresh water from the Nile, Alexander was able to develop his Utopian scheme.
+By siting the city on a shallow lagoon and channelling in nominally fresh water from the Nile, the followers of Alexander were able to continue the development of a Utopian scheme.
 Although its full scope is yet to be fully appreciated it certainly challenges anything of an equivalent scale attempted in our modern era.
 To top

 2. Height.

 Logically.
 It would thus seem entirely probable that its role as a lighthouse was merely a secondary or bonus feature that more easily and specifically caught the public eye and imagination.
-As easily equivalent to a modern 40 storey building, its extraordinary height is highly evidential in many ways as will be discussed in detail later.
+As easily equivalent to a modern 40 storey building, its extraordinary height is highly evidential in numerous ways, as discussed later.
 To top

 3. The Viaduct.

-The very existence of the viaduct made it the defining feature in my research as to the true purpose of the building.
-Although modern science has commonly assumed it to have merely been a supply ramp for bringing fuel to the site, its placement, design and the scale of its construction all clearly indicated otherwise.
+The very existence of the viaduct made it the defining feature of the Lighthouse and of my research in relation to the building's true purpose.
+Although modern science has commonly assumed the viaduct to have merely been a supply ramp for bringing fuel to the site, its placement, design and the scale of its construction all clearly indicated otherwise.
+The logic of building a viaduct 'for the use of donkeys and/or donkey carts' is also totally invalid on any number of grounds not least of which is the cost benefit.

 Aqueducts

-The puzzling question of “How could this be?” has been answered by the recovery a whole library of lost technologies all based on the phenomena of atmospheric vortexes and more specifically on one specific horizontal ring vortex (HRV).
-Available in either of two orientations, normal and inverted (ie NRVs and IRVs respectively), it is the IRV that takes pride of place at Alexandria.
+The puzzling question of “How could this be?” has been answered by the recovery a whole library of lost technologies all based on the phenomena of atmospheric vortexes and more specifically on one specific vortex, the Inverted (Horizontal) Ring Vortex (IRV).
+Available in either of two orientations, 'normal' and 'inverted' (ie NRVs and IRVs respectively), it is the more powerful and more complex IRV is defined in the ruins at Alexandria.
 To top

 4. The Viaduct's location and detail

-.
-Viaducts require very little gradient and the city of Alexandria was no more than 2km away and generally low-lying, so I began to question why the viaduct was connected to the tower in such an odd manner.
+Viaducts require very little gradient and the city of Alexandria was no more than 2km away and generally low-lying, so I soon began questioning why the viaduct was connected to the tower in such an odd manner.
 Forming a channel at least 2m wide, the viaduct joined the tower at least 5m above the plaza and the plaza itself was a similar height above sea level.

-When the plaza itself was clearly high enough to supply the gradient needed to carry water to the city, I had to question why was this so?
+When the plaza itself was clearly high enough to supply the gradient needed to carry water to the city, there had to be a previously unrecognised design imperative ?

 Since it was clearly a deliberate and very costly design feature, the evidence of the viaduct became seminal in defining the technology behind its construction.
-Its somewhat anomalous features are critical indicators of both purpose and the design imperatives behind the construction but the full solution ultimately came in two parts.
+Its somewhat anomalous features are critical indicators of both purpose and the design imperatives behind the construction.
+Ultimately, the full solution came in two parts.
 The first part lay, predictably, in the engineering imperatives of the primary technology.
-The second, more specifically, in the building’s secondary but potentially immensely profitable role as a tourist Mecca.
+The second, more specifically, in the building’s secondary but immensely profitable role as a tourist Mecca.
 To top

 It is generally accepted that: